A crucial part of any business’s success is its online presence, and a website serves as the home base for that presence.

 2. Choose the right platform for your website

 Once you know your goal and have an idea of how you want your website to look, the next step is choosing the appropriate platform.
-There are many different content management systems (CMS) to choose from, and you don’t want to start building your site on a CMS platform that’s totally wrong for your needs.
-Don’t be afraid to experiment with different CMS platforms.
-Some of the most popular platforms are WordPress, Joomla, and Drupal.
-Tinker around a bit to figure what works for you.
+From blog-centric platforms like WordPress to ecommerce platforms like Shopify, there are many different content management systems (CMS) to choose from, and you don’t want to start building your site on a platform that’s totally wrong for your needs.
+So don’t be afraid to experiment with different platforms.
+Start with the most popular platforms and tinker around a bit to figure out what works for you.

 4. Buy a domain name

-If you have a business, you must get a domain name, which is the address (or URL) that people type into their browser to reach your website.
+If you have a business, you must get a domain name, which is the address (or URL) that people type into their browsers to reach your website.
 Some examples of domain names include: